Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 -	The whole process of selection, voting should be transparent and proof has to be provided to the community and embassy.

-## Failure to complete voting:
+## Failure to Complete Voting:

+The chair has to ensure that each group completes the facilitator(s) election in time or has to vote out the facilitator(s) for the group.

+The facilitator(s) are responsible to ensure the chair election is carried out in the stipulated time and if not completed have to vote out the exisiting chair.

-If the arm voting is not done by 10 days into the new quarter the chair looses his authority and will be acting chair till the new chair is elected.
+If the arm voting is not done by 10 days into the new quarter the chair looses his authority and the facilitator(s) have to conduct the election at the earliest.

+All elections only need 51% votes in the groups or creative layer and if any team member(s) or facilitator(s) is missing or abstaining can be overlooked.

 ## Voting on Proposals